 New York-Presbyterian Hospital has established a Pediatric Physical Medicine and Rehabilitation Service, which is being led by Dr. Heakyung Kim.
-Dr. Kim will provide specialized care for children with neuromuscular disorders and other special needs at the Hospital’s two major centers for pediatric care: Morgan Stanley Children’s Hospital at NewYork-Presbyterian Hospital/Columbia University Medical Center and the Komansky Center for Children’s Health at New York-Presbyterian Hospital/Weill Cornell Medical Center.
+Dr. Kim will : Morgan Stanley Children’s Hospital at NewYork-Presbyterian Hospital/Columbia University Medical Center and the Komansky Center for Children’s Health at New York-Presbyterian Hospital/Weill Cornell Medical Center.

 “Rehabilitation is critically important for children to help them grow and develop into adulthood and independence, whether their condition is cerebral palsy, a brain tumor, brain injury, stroke or a spinal disorder.
 I am very pleased that one of our country’s leading pediatric physiatrists, Dr. Heakyung Kim, will lead this important new program,” says Dr. Joel Stein, physiatrist-in-chief at NewYork-Presbyterian Hospital, the Simon Baruch Professor and chair of the Department of Rehabilitation and Regenerative Medicine at Columbia University College of Physicians and Surgeons, and professor and chief of the Division of Rehabilitation Medicine at Weill Cornell Medical College.